xubingyue/avocadodb/Documentation/Books/Manual/GettingStarted/README.md

 Overview
 --------

-This beginner's guide will make you familiar with ArangoDB.
+This beginner's guide will make you familiar with AvocadoDB.
 We will cover how to

-- install and run a local ArangoDB server
+- install and run a local AvocadoDB server
 - use the web interface to interact with it
 - store example data in the database
 - query the database to retrieve the data again